DJS-JPN/guide/guide-ja/additional-info/es6-syntax.md

 // there are ways around that, which we'll discuss in another section.
 ```

 You can see how it makes things easier and more readable.
 In some cases, it can even make your code shorter!
-This one is something you'll definitely want to take advantage of as much as possible.
+This one is something you'll want to take advantage of as much as possible.

 ## Arrow functions